 When people hear manufactured houses, they typically think cheap and affordable.
 But this doesn’t have to be the case.
 If you prefer opulence don’t despair.
 There are plenty of high-end options that can help you to live in the lap of luxury.

-Several features can make deluxe mobile home parks stand out from the rest.
+Several features can make deluxe mobile home parks for families stand out from the rest.
 They usually have tons of extra features for you to enjoy if you’re willing to pay for it.

 These types of communities typically have a lot of excellent facilities.
 A few common attractions are gyms, children’s play area or activities, tennis courts and swimming pools.
 Sometimes you might have to pay additional fees for access, but other times it could be included.